-The outbreak response team should consider if there are permissions and approvals that need to be obtained within their agency or across agencies.
-Understanding required permissions and approvals ahead of an outbreak can reduce miscommunication and speed up a response.
-Make sure there is an understanding with leadership within the agency of any necessary permissions and approvals.
+The outbreak response team should consider if there are permissions and approvals that might need to be obtained within their agency or across agencies.
+Understanding the permissions and approvals needed ahead of an outbreak can reduce miscommunication and speed up response.
+Make sure there is an understanding with leadership within the agency of any permissions and approvals.

 Public health agencies should explore options and approaches for accessing facility medical records in advance of outbreaks.
-Often access to an electronic system of health records takes time to acquire, and valuable time can be saved if members of the outbreak team already have access; this accommodation may already be in place due to public health surveillance activities.
-In some cases, access may be given at the level of the health system.
+Often access to an electronic system of health records takes time to acquire, and valuable time can be saved if members of the outbreak team already have access; this might already be in place due to surveillance activities.
+In some cases access might be given at the level of the health system.
 Gaining access to facility electronic medical records can be challenging but worth the initial effort in advance of, or very early in, an outbreak investigation.